BianKov/TREXPEN_TREXPIC/README.md

 An algorithm for converting a Euclidean node arrangement to a hyperbolic one.
 It assumes that in the Euclidean embedding the large topological proximities are reflected by high inner products - these will be converted to small hyperbolic distances.

 # TREXPIC=*TR*ansformation of *EX*ponential shortest *P*ath lengths to hyperbol*IC* distances
-A dimension reduction technique for obtaining embeddings directly in the hyperbolic space instead of using a Euclidean-hyperbolic conversion.
+An SVD-based dimension reduction technique for obtaining embeddings directly in the hyperbolic space instead of using a Euclidean-hyperbolic conversion.
 This implementation can be used on weighted networks too; smaller weights should correspond to larger expected geometrical proximities (i.e., larger "similarities").

 # Reference